softworkz/embyuserwiki/Plugins.md

 To install a plugin, click on one within the plugin catalog.
 The plugin detail page will then contain an installation button.

 ![](images/server/plugins2.png)

+Click the Install button install.
+After the installation has completed, the server will need to be restarted.